-As I mentioned, the price is included in the tickets and guided tours of the Colosseum: to give you an idea, a three-hour guided tour of the Colosseum, the Roman Forum and the Palatine Hill costs about 46 € at Hellotickets.
+As I said, the price is included in the tickets and guided tours of the Colosseum: to give you an idea, a three-hour guided tour of the Colosseum, the Roman Forum and the Palatine Hill costs about 46 € in Hellotickets.

 At all times you will be accompanied by a guide who will explain the history of the place, how life was in Ancient Rome and to which buildings correspond some of the archaeological remains that you will see during your walk through the Forum.

-If you just want to buy a standard ticket and walk through the Forum on your own, the entrance to the Colosseum and the Roman Forum costs 17 € at the box office, but you know that the queues that await you can be kilometers long.
+If you just want to buy a standard ticket and walk around the Forum on your own, the entrance to the Colosseum and the Roman Forum costs 17 € at the box office, but you know that the queues that await you can be kilometers long.
 In addition, without a visit you will miss much of the context of what you are going to see.
 In that case I would recommend that you hire an audio guide separately.

 See more details on how much it costs to access the Roman Forum in my article on ticket prices to the Colosseum.

 Is it worth taking a guided tour of the Roman Forum?

-Yes, very much so.
+Yes, a lot.
 If in the Colosseum we already recommend guided tours, in the Roman Forum it is even more essential.
 Keep in mind that much of what you will see are ruins and archaeological remains.